Dutch Bengal

-Bengal was a directorate of the Dutch East India Company in Mughal Bengal between 1610 until the company's liquidation in 1800.
+Dutch Bengal, was a directorate of the Dutch East India Company in Mughal Bengal between 1610 until the company's liquidation in 1800.
 It then became a colony of the Kingdom of the Netherlands until 1825, when it was relinquished to the British according to the Anglo-Dutch Treaty of 1824.
 Dutch presence in the region started by the establishment of a trading post at Pipili in the mouth of Subarnarekha River in Odisha.
 The former colony is part of what is today called Dutch India.
-50% of textiles and 80% of silks were imported from Bengal to the Dutch Empire.
+Bengal was the source of 50% of the textiles and 80% of the raw silk imported from Asia by the Dutch.